Life After Guantánamo

 That’s why our Life After Guantánamo team provides the support former detainees need to recover from years in ‘hell’.

 We support former detainees as they face the challenges of rebuilding their lives.
-We strive to ensure that they have access to essentials like accommodation and basic clothing.
-In some cases, we help to arrange access to pro bono medical and psychological care.
+We strive to ensure that they have access the services and conditions that they need to rebuild their lives—including torture rehabilitation services, specialised medical care, housing, and a secure legal status.
 We follow up on their progress as they try to reunite with their families, and provide advice on accessing education, training, and employment.

 Our unique Life After Guantánamo project was launched in 2009, spurred by both President Obama’s pledge to close Guantánamo and Reprieve’s recognition that former detainees deserve the chance to rebuild their lives after years of abuse.